 Figure K1.
-Graph showing world lithium production from 1900 to 2007, by deposit type and year.
-The layers of the graph are placed one above the other, forming a cumulative total.
+Graph showing world lithium production from 1900 to 2007, By deposit Add to caption: Modified from Mohr and others (2010) are placed one above the other, forming a cumulative total.
 Modified from Mohr and others (2010).

 Many advances in understanding lithium geology were spurred by the 1973 oil embargo.
 Lithium was-and still is-seen as a strategic mineral commodity that could contribute toward U.S. energy independence.
 At that time, the USGS launched a major research effort on lithium resources that lasted for several years and involved dozens of researchers.
 Initial results were presented in a multichapter USGS Professional Paper (Vine, 1976), and final results were summarized by Vine (1980).
 After about 1980, national concerns about energy self-sufficiency ebbed, and studies in lithium-resource geology fell into neglect for more than a quarter century.